LibraryCarpentry/lc-overview/index.md

 permalink: index.html  # Is the only page that don't follow the partner /:path/index.html
 ---

-Originally based on lessons developed by The Carpentries, Library Carpentry’s aim is to teach librarians, archivists, and other information workers how to automate tasks, create, maintain, and analyze sustainable and reusable data, work effectively with IT and systems colleagues, and better understand the use of software in research.
-Training takes place in face-to-face workshops.
+Library Carpentry’s aim is to teach librarians, archivists, and other information workers how to automate tasks, create, maintain, and analyze sustainable and reusable data, work effectively with IT and systems colleagues, and better understand the use of software in research.
+Training takes place mainly in face-to-face workshops.
+To learn more about our workshops, see [The Carpentries Handbook](link).

+> ## Audience
+>
+> Library Carpentry lessons teach software and data skills for people working in library- and information-related roles.
+See [Our Audience](https://librarycarpentry.org/audience/) and [Our Learner Profiles]() for more information.
+{: .prereq}

-> ## Prerequisites
+> ## Prerequisites & Tools
 >
 > There are no pre-requisites, and the materials assume no prior knowledge about the tools.
 {: .prereq}